ubuntu-openstack/bigdata-novalxd/README.md

-# Ubuntu OpenStack + Big Data Spark Hadoop Processing Exploration
+# Big Data and Machine Learning on OpenStack backed by Nova-LXD